-The Secretary shall appoint a Technology Transfer Coordinator to be the principal advisor to the Secretary on all matters relating to technology transfer and commercialization.
+The Chief Commercialization Officer shall be the principal advisor to the Secretary on all matters relating to technology transfer and commercialization.

-(b) Qualifications
+(C) Qualifications

-The Coordinator shall be an individual who, by reason of professional background and experience, is specially qualified to advise the Secretary on matters pertaining to technology transfer at the Department.
+The Chief Commercialization Officer shall be an individual who, by reason of professional background and experience, is specially qualified to advise the Secretary on matters pertaining to technology transfer at the Department.

-(c) Duties of the Coordinator
+(D) Duties

-The Coordinator shall oversee:
+The Chief Commercialization Officer shall oversee-

-- (1) the activities of the Technology Transfer Working Group established under subsection (d); - (2) the expenditure of funds allocated for technology transfer within the Department; - (3)the activities of each technology partnership ombudsman appointed under section 7261c of this title; and - (4) efforts to engage private sector entities, including venture capital companies.
+- (i) the activities of the Technology Transfer Working Group established under subsection (b); - (ii) the expenditure of funds allocated for technology transfer within the Department; - (iii) the activities of each technology partnership ombudsman appointed under section 7261c of this title; and - (iv) efforts to engage private sector entities, including venture capital companies. - (5) Coordination